Activities in Pictures

 Conservation education, awareness programs, and sensitisation meetings on sustainable exploitation practices in local communities around Kom-Wum Forest Reserve

-A researcher investigating from a local which primate species are present in Kom-Wum Forest Reserve ©Mvo Denis.
+A researcher is investigating from a local community member which primate species are present in Kom-Wum Forest Reserve ©Mvo Denis.